brennanashley/lambdalost/_posts/2021-02-27-Portfolio-Project_NBA.md

 I used a chi square test of independence, the chi2_contingency function, to see if there was a correlation between Power 6 conference and a successful career in the NBA.
 ![image](https://user-images.githubusercontent.com/76409576/109573556-dfa88f80-7ab4-11eb-9fbf-f22549de1097.png)
 After doing the test, the p-value is: 2.9795317795864165e-08.
-This is a very small p-value, so we would reject the null hypothesis and assume there is a statistically significant relationship between attendeding a Power 6 conference and having a successful NBA career.
+This is a very small p-value, so we would reject the null hypothesis and assume there is a statistically significant relationship between attending a Power 6 conference and having a successful NBA career.

 ![image](https://user-images.githubusercontent.com/76409576/109405685-af3be680-7938-11eb-9d2d-be7e1f4a77ff.png)
 This barplot shows that those that had a successful career more often attended a Power 6, about 60% of them do.